pawvascript/pawvascript/README.md

 leash sentence is "![dogName] is the best dog";                     let sentence = `${dogName} is the best dog`;
 ```

-### Lists
+### Packs/Lists

-Lists are the PawvaScript equivalent of arrays in JavaScript:
+Packs are the PawvaScript equivalent of lists in Python or arrays in JavaScript:

 ```JavaScript
 PAWVASCRIPT                                                         JAVASCRIPT